-The clustering (bunching) of dislocations is a well-known harmful defect mode in as-grown and loaded crystals being a long-term subject of investigation.
-Such phenomenon is not only typical in dislocation containing semiconductor crystals, such as mc-Si, III-Vs and II-VIs, but also in metals, alloys and dielectrics.
+Dislocation clustering (bunching) is a well-known harmful defect mode in as-grown and loaded crystals being a long-term subject of investigation.
+Such phenomenon is not only typical in dislocation containing semiconductor crystals, such as mc-Si or III-Vs and II-VIs, but also in metals, alloys and dielectrics.
 They are most intensively studied on metals under load having high dislocation densities.
 Usually, they are related to acting mechanical and thermomechanical stresses.
-However, they also correlate with polycrystallinity, i.e. the presence of
+However, they also correlate with polycrystallinity, i.e. the presence of large-angle grain boundaries.
+Further, dislocation clustering can appear even in crystals with low defect density, especially, in case when foreign phase inclusions are presented.
+Dislocation bundles are also formed during crystallization if concave-convex and morphological instable melt-solid interfaces are presented (Figs. 11a,b).
+In sum, their appearance and origins are versatile and often of stochastic character making their prevention difficult.